GLOBAL MARKETS-Stocks slide on global growth worries; U.S. yields fall

 European shares fell to three-week lows, with Germany's Commerzbank leading the decline after a slump in profits, while the weak Chinese factory data pushed down mining companies.
 European banking shares ended down 3.68 percent.

-Worries about the health of the global economy helped push yields lower and boosted prices on safe-haven U.S. government debt.
+The worries about the health of the global economy helped push yields lower and boost prices on safe-haven U.S. government debt.
 A surprise interest rate cut in Australia also raised concerns about central banks' ability to boost sluggish growth, which in turn contributed to lower U.S. yields.

 Europe's broad FTSEurofirst 300 index ended down 1.74 percent at 1,318.91.